joruof/shq/README.md

 ## Usage

 Usage is best demonstrated by example.
-This example consists of a writer, which writes a message to a shared queue, and a reader which reads and prints the message.
+This example consists of a writer, which writes a message to a shared queue, and a reader, which reads and prints the message.

 ### Writer